dunnock/bigneon/README.md

 and launch the API with

     make create-db
-    make run-api
+    make run

-From now on, you only need to run `make run-api` to get the API up and running; unless you need a new version of the API, in which case, you start with `make sync`* and continue from there.
+From now on, you only need to run `make run` to get the API and front-end up and running; unless you need a new version of the API, in which case, you start with `make sync`* and continue from there.

 \* Take care that your repos are on the `master` branch first, perhaps by using `make status`